dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ============================Change Log================================
+@Version: 1.4.3
+1. No Follow Added in footer.
+2. Some more new small changes.
 @version 1.4.2
 1. Commented code in the walker class which creating menu related bug.
 @version 1.4.1